GeoMOER/moer-base-python/docs/units/_unit01/unit01-01_Overview.md

 * install Python and the required libraries on their local machine;
 * understand the purpose and structure of a Python programming interface;
 * write and run simple Python commands as a first step into programming;
-* describe the role and relevance of Python in data analysis and automation.